ond000/pi-hole-card/README.md

 7. **Submit a Pull Request**: Create a PR against the original project repository.
 Clearly describe the changes and their motivations.
 8. **Review**: Once your PR is reviewed and approved, it will be merged into the main branch.
 Congratulations on your contribution!
 </details>

+## Translations

+The Pi-hole card supports multiple languages to provide a better experience for users worldwide.

+### Currently supported languages:

+- English

+Want to contribute a translation?
+See our [translation guide](TRANSLATIONS.md) for instructions.

 ## License